alustig3/mkdocs/readme.md

 ## Setup
-[Download](https://github.com/alustig3/mkdocs/archive/refs/heads/main.zip) this template place it in you project folder.
-You may need to rename the folder from `mkdocs-main/` to `mkdocs/`
+[Download](https://github.com/alustig3/mkdocs/releases/download/v1.0/mkdocs.zip) this template and place it in you project folder

 ### Install Python libraries